 - 2 tablespoons fresh lime juice

 - 1 small bunch of cilantro, left whole for easy removal from the marinade

 - Oil for cooking the steak (avocado, canola or vegetable oil)

 - Add the beef tips to a large resealable bag or a glass dish.

 - Add the ingredients for the marinade to a small bowl and whisk to combine.
 Pour the marinade over the meat and stir to make sure that all the beef is coated in the marinade.

 - Marinate the beef in the refrigerator for at least 8 hours and up to overnight.
 The longer you marinade the beef, the more flavor it will have.

 - Remove the beef tips from the marinade and dry well with paper towels.
 Discard the remaining marinade.

 - Add a thin layer of canola, avocado or vegetable oil to a large skillet.
-You want the meat in a dingle layer and not touching, so the largest skillet that you have.
-Or you can brown the meat in batches.
+You want the meat in a single layer and not touching, so use the largest skillet that you have, or brown the meat in batches.